Gates of Paradise: Summary

-Having grown up in Winnerow, Annie had been raised by her loving parents and was surrounded by her extended family: Drake who she looked at more like a brother, Fanny her loud country aunt, and her half-brother Luke, who is her best friend.
-She and Luke also seem to be romantically interested in each other, but they push those feelings down as they are half-siblings.
+Having grown up in Winnerow, Annie had been raised by her loving parents and was surrounded by her extended family: Drake, whom she looked at more like a brother, Fanny, her loud country aunt, and her half-brother Luke, who is her best friend.
+She and Luke also seem to be romantically interested in each other, but they push those feelings down as they are half-siblings and cousins.
 After having a fight coming home from Aunt Fanny's 40th birthday party, Heaven and Logan get into a car accident which leaves them dead and Annie a crippled orphan.

-Annie is sent to Farthinggale Manor to live and recover with Tony Tatterton, whom she thinks is just her step-great-grandfather.
+Annie is sent to Farthingale Manor to live and recover with Tony Tatterton, whom she thinks is just her step-great-grandfather.
 Things start out strange when Tony strongly insists she dye her hair silvery blonde like her grandmother Leigh's natural hair color.
 She complies after much coaxing from Tony that it will make her feel fresh and new.
 She is allowed to see her parents' grave, and spots a mysterious man standing by her mother's grave, who disappears quickly.
 She grows concerned when she's not allowed a phone or any visitors, feeling she is being tricked and deceived.
 When Drake visits her, she tries to explain her worries about what is happening, but Drake tells her she is imagining things and Tony wants the best for her and is spending a considerable amount of money on her recovery.
 Annie then grows weary of her "trained" Nurse's rough treatments and harshness with her.
 She starts to get more of her pride back after thinking her situation through and imagining what her mother would say to her.
 With her newfound courage, Annie refuses to eat the bland food prepared by Ryse Williams (also known as Rye Whiskey) on her private nurse's orders.
 Annie makes her take it back and has Ryse make her some of his "tasty food".
 The nurse becomes enraged but follows orders and allows Rye Whiskey to prepare regular food for Annie.
 After eating the food, Annie has bad stomach problems and goes to the bathroom all over herself in her wheel chair.
 She is then thrown into a bathtub full of scalding hot water by the nurse who tells her that she knew this would happen, this being the reason for the unflavored food she had Rye prepare for Annie.
 Annie being tired and defeated gives into the nurse's medicinal tactics and falls asleep.
 Soon after, Rye Whiskey tells her that the nurse put something in the new food he prepared for Annie.
 Annie puts two and two together and figures out the nurse put medicine in her food to make her sick and was being cruel on purpose.
 She tells Tony, who then fires the nurse and takes up the position of Annie's nurse, much to Annie's dismay.